ansible-collections/ibm_zos_core/docs/source/modules/zos_user_info.rst

 profile_type
   Specifies the type of RACF profile to retrieve information about.

-  When :emphasis:`profile\_type=user`\ , retrieves user profile information using the LISTUSER command.
+  When *profile_type=user*, retrieves user profile information using the LISTUSER command.

-  When :emphasis:`profile\_type=group`\ , retrieves group profile information using the LISTGRP command.
+  When *profile_type=group*, retrieves group profile information using the LISTGRP command.

   | **required**: True
   | **type**: str